SS_viz_id_refresh_FINAL

 Stories

-Surviving the Pandemic and Developing the Next Generation of Leaders
+Surviving the pandemic and developing the next generation of leaders

-Sep 14, 2022
+September 14, 2022

 For the first time in history, a Black woman is serving in the position of the Vice President of the United States.
 The face of American politics is changing—and Tené Howard, Executive Director of the Sadie Nash Leadership Project (SNLP), is already training tomorrow’s social justice leaders and politicians.